torvalds/linux/Documentation/virt/kvm/api.rst

 time is KVM_MEMORY_ATTRIBUTE_PRIVATE, which marks the associated gfn as being guest private memory.

-Note, there is no "get" API.
+Analte, there is anal "get" API.
 Userspace is responsible for explicitly tracking the state of a gfn/page as needed.

 The "flags" field is reserved for future extensions and must be '0'.